obsidianmd/obsidian-help/ko/시작하기/Obsidian 파일 백업하기.md

   - backup
 ---

 If you haven't backed up your computer yet, start now!
-Obsidian's [[File recovery]] plugin is a good beginning, but it's limited to notes, and the snapshots themselves should be backed up.
+Obsidian's [[파일 복구]] plugin is a good beginning, but it's limited to notes, and the snapshots themselves should be backed up.

 **Why Back Up?**